| Fruits

 effort in production, the other represents the increased power with which

+the community as a whole aids the individual.
 Thus, as material progress tends to increase rent, were rent taken by the

 community for common purposes the very cause which now tends to produce inequality